freeverseio/LAOS-roadmap/README.md

 To achieve this goal, we will focus on implementing the necessary business logic to support asset evolution.
 By the end of this milestone, our aim is to have a fully functional and secure LAOS evolution chain integrated with the LAOS parachain in ROCOCO, which will allow for seamless asset evolution.

 #### **Deliverable 4**:
+The forth deliverable focuses on the business logic for creating collections and their evolution.
+We will build on the already existent [nfts pallet](https://github.com/paritytech/substrate/tree/master/frame/nfts)  provided by substrate to create a specific implementation.
+Additionally, we will integrate asset metadata evolution in the evolution chain.

+To achieve this, we will develop a living asset ownership pallet based on the nfts pallet and integrate it into the ownership chain.
+Additionally, we will develop a living asset evolution pallet and integrate it into the evolution chain.
+This will allow us to create and evolve collections.

+- development of livingasset ownership pallet based on [nfts pallet](https://github.com/paritytech/substrate/tree/master/frame/nfts)
+- [ownChain] integration living asset ownership pallet
+- development of livingasset evolution pallet
+- [evoChain] integration of living asset evolution pallet
 #### **Deliverable 5**:
 #### **Deliverable 6**: